SAP/spartacus-docs/_pages/fsa/features/fsa-checkout.md

 - QuoteNotBoundGuard
 - ReferredQuoteGuard

-Besides specific components of checkout steps, there is one crucial component that connects them - the `FSCheckoutProgressComponent`.
+Beside specific components of checkout steps, there is one crucial component that connects them - the `FSCheckoutProgressComponent`.
 This component is responsible for filtering the checkout steps, setting the active index, and indicating the step status by styling.
 A checkout step can be disabled, active or visited.

 ![checkout progress bar]({{ site.baseurl }}/assets/images/fsa/checkout_progress_bar.png)